zaikanghel/DateMeForm/README.md

 ## How to Use

-1. **Clone the Repository:**  Clone this repository to your local machine using `git clone [repository_url]`.
+1. **Clone the Repository:**  Clone this repository to your local machine using `git clone https://github.com/zaikanghel/DateMeForm.git`.
 2. **Open `index.html`:** Open the `index.html` file in your web browser.
 3. **Fill Out the Form:** Follow the instructions on each page and complete the form.
-4. **[Add instructions for submitting the form or viewing results]**:  Explain what happens when the user completes the form.
-Does it submit data?
-Display a summary?

 ## Technologies Used